td4b/Docker-Cuckoo/README.md

 docker pull tdub17/docker-cuckoo:latest
 ```

-Then run the image!
 More Directions to Follow shortly.